KFOY-TV

-KFOY-TV, analog channel 9, was a commercial VHF television station licensed to Hot Springs, Arkansas, United States.
-The station operated from 1961 to 1963 and was owned by Donald W. Reynolds, founder of Donrey Media Group.
+KFOY-TV (channel 9) was a television station in Hot Springs, Arkansas, United States.
+Operating from 1961 to 1963, the station was owned by Donald W. Reynolds, founder of Donrey Media Group.

 History

-Channel 9 was assigned to Hot Springs by the FCC in 1952.
+Channel 9 was assigned to Hot Springs by the Federal Communications Commission (FCC) in 1952.

 Construction was approved for KFOY in April 1960 after a meeting between the Hot Springs City Planning Commission and officers of Southwestern Operating Co. (for Donrey Media).
 The station was licensed to Donrey's American Television Co.
 The call letters were for "Fountain of Youth" to tie in with the local hot springs, once believed to have healing properties.

 Studios, transmitter, and the 317 ft tower were located at 105 Whippoorwill Street on West Mountain in Hot Springs National Park.
-The station signed on at 1:00 pm CST on February 12, 1961, with a special open house telecast.
-Regular programming began at 5:00 pm CST.
+The station signed on at 1 p.m.
+CST on February 12, 1961, with a special open house telecast.
+Regular programming began at 5 p.m.
+CST.

 Programming

 KFOY-TV had no network affiliation when it began broadcasting, but later affiliated with NBC.
 Programming consisted of movies, syndicated shows and local productions.
-A number of prominent entertainers appeared on the station while were working at local night clubs, and fan dancer Sally Rand had an exercise program during her stay in town.
+A number of prominent entertainers appeared on the station while working at local night clubs, and fan dancer Sally Rand had an exercise program during her stay in town.

 Staff

 Air personalities included newscaster Chad Lassiter; and weathercaster Tom Nichols, succeeded by Barbara Ann Stillings.

 Harold E. "Hal" King was named general manager in mid-January 1961.
-Other staff members included Arie Landrum, program director; Bryan T. E. Bisney, production manager; Albert W. Scheer, Jr., chief engineer; C.J.
-"Gus" Dickson, commercial manager; Joe Wall, camera operator; Valerie Matthews, set designer; Gloria Lee Milton, receptionist; and Lillian B. Robbins, continuity writer and secretary.
+Other staff members included Arie Landrum, program director; Bryan T. E. Bisney, production manager; Albert W. Scheer, Jr., chief engineer; C. J. "Gus" Dickson, commercial manager; Joe Wall, camera operator; Valerie Matthews, set designer; Gloria Lee Milton, receptionist; and Lillian B. Robbins, continuity writer and secretary.

-Donrey Media transferred Bill Crews from Fort Smith, Arkansas, where Donrey owned KFSA-TV channel 5, to manage KFOY in 1962.
+Donrey Media transferred Bill Crews from Fort Smith, Arkansas, where Donrey owned KFSA-TV (channel 5), to manage KFOY in 1962.